RayKitajima/Rutile/README.md

 };
 ```

 In the controller, initializing form elements when the view did load.
-(The timming is provied by Rutile framework.)
+(The timing is provided by Rutile framework.)
 Those search form is for *like search* of text field named as *depositoryName*, and for *area search* of geolocation field named as *location*.
 When user click *$.SearchForm_Submit*, auto generated listing interface in the KitchenSink directory will be shown.